openstack-archive/vmtp/doc/source/usage.rst

 Configuration File
 ^^^^^^^^^^^^^^^^^^

 VMTP configuration files follow the yaml syntax and contain variables used by VMTP to run and collect performance data.
 The default configuration is stored in the cfg.default.yaml file.

 Default values should be overwritten for any cloud under test by defining new variable values in a new configuration file that follows the same format.
 Variables that are not defined in the new configuration file will retain their default values.

+The precedence order for configuration files is as follows:
+- the command line argument "-c <file>" has highest precedence
+- $HOME/.vmtp.yaml if the file exists in the user home directory
+- cfg.default.yaml has the lowest precedence (always exists in the VMTP package root directory)

+To override a default value set in cfg.default.yaml, simply redefine that value in the configuration file passed in -c or in the $HOME/.vmtp.yaml file.
 Check the content of cfg.default.yaml file as it contains the list of configuration variables and instructions on how to set them.

-**Note:** the configuration file is not needed if the VMTP only runs the native host throughput option (*--host*)
+**Note:** the configuration file is not needed if VMTP only runs the native host throughput option (*--host*)

 OpenStack openrc File